Skip to main content

 The platform always enforces three device requirements before allowing participation.
 These checks ensure participants have the minimum hardware capabilities needed for behavioral research:

-• Camera support: A working camera must be available (required for video-recorded sessions).
+• Camera support: The browser must support camera access (required for video-recorded sessions).

-• Microphone support: A working microphone must be available (required for speech-based tasks and audio recording).
+• Microphone support: The browser must support microphone access (required for speech-based tasks and audio recording).

 • Minimum viewport width: The browser's inner width must be at least 768 pixels to ensure task stimuli display correctly.